nucypher/nucypher/docs/source/pre_application/overview.rst

 the Authorizer appointed during the stake delegation needs to approve the PRE Application to use the stake.
 From the moment of approval, the application is authorized to slash or seize the stake.

-Authorization can be performed on the `Threshold dashboard <https://dashboard.threshold.network/overview/network>`_.
+Authorization can be performed on the `Threshold Dashboard <https://dashboard.threshold.network/overview/network>`_.

 Staking Provider Strategies & Responsibilities